 Until recently there was very little scientifically-backed information about how THC (tetrahydrocannabinol) — the psychoactive compound found in the marijuana plant — interacts with breast milk.

 However, a recent small scale study showed that when smoked, THC showed up in small amounts in breast milk.
 The researchers urge moms who smoke to use caution since it’s not known what long-term neurobehavioral effects from exposure might be.

-Some much older research from 1990 did show that THC could impair motor development in infants who were exposed.
+Some did show that THC could impair motor development in infants who were exposed.
 Further research is still needed.

 Since use of high-THC cannabis is becoming more mainstream, people are using it in ways other than smoking the flower of the plant, too.
 Edibles, vaping, concentrates like wax and shatter, and infused foods and drinks are increasingly common.
 But the studies just haven’t been done yet to determine how much THC enters milk if it’s eaten versus vaping or smoking.

 While the science catches up with use, breastfeeding moms should use caution and abstain from THC while breastfeeding.